gitblit-org/gitblit-smartticketbranches-plugin/README.md

 *REQUIRES 1.5.0*

-The Gitblit Smart Ticket Branches plugin deletes the *ticket/N* branches when a ticket is closed and recreates them if a ticket is re-opened.
+The Gitblit Smart Ticket Branches plugin provides tools to automatically cleanup closed ticket branches.

+1. A ticket hook to delete the *ticket/N* branch on closing a ticket and to re-create it on re-opening a ticket
+2. An SSH command to cleanup closed ticket branches

+### Usage

+#### Ticket Hook

+The ticket hook is automatic.
+Just install the plugin and the hook will manage your ticket branches for you automatically.

+#### SSH Command

+The SSH command requires administrator permissions.

+    ssh host stb cleanup ALL|&lt;REPOSITORY&gt; [--dryRun]

 ### Building against a Gitblit RELEASE